 The last surviving Vansant (Ann Eliza) sold the property to another kin, Issac Bennett, and the Bennett family lived there until 1923.
 During the 1940’s, The Lojeske Family had a commercial vegetable operation on the property and the house served as a residence for three families, including two Japanese/American families released from an interment camp in Arizona after World War II.

-In 1952, the Centennial Joint School Board Authority purchased 70.6 acres to build a high school on the land that included Craven Hall and the cemetery.
+In 1952, the Centennial Joint School Board Authority purchased 70.6 acres to build a high school on the land that included Craven Hall and the burying ground.

 During the school authority’s ownership, Craven Hall was used as a junior high school and then as administrative offices for the school system.
 The house deteriorated and became uninhabitable in the mid-1970s and was abandoned.

 In 1979, The Centennial School Board agreed to lease Craven Hall to a non-profit group under the leadership of Ella Rhodes, a retired Social Studies teacher.
 The Citizens for the Preservation of Craven Hall, Inc. received a lease on the condition that the building would be returned to habitable condition with the replacement of the roof.

 Restoration efforts began immediately after the lease agreement and continued on for 26 years until 2005, most of the restoration accomplished by volunteers.

 In 1993, the then owners of the property, Schaefer Builders of Southampton, PA deeded a one- acre parcel of the property to the Society who adopted Craven Hall Historical Society, Inc as their new name.
 Subsequently, a small portion on the South end of the property was taken by the local water authority for access to a water tower.